plinss/acmebot/README.md

 The tool also automatically maintains proper HPKP header information.

+### Parallel RSA and ECDSA Certificates

+This tool can generate both RSA and ECDSA certificates.
+By default it will generate and maintain both types of certificates.

 ### Mixed Use of DNS and HTTP Authorization

 By default this tool performs dns-01 authorizartions for domain validation.